How to Find Whom a Phone Number Belongs To and Block Them

-In 2021, people usually start with Google for nearly every question they need to get answered.
+In 2022, most people will use Google to answer all of their questions.
 Finding out who is calling you is no different.
 This option is usually the first place to go because Google’s algorithm is so well-programmed that you can instantly find out if the phone number is coming from a business.

 Even with its algorithmic accuracy, Google isn’t the best way to identify a phone number; but it is fast.
 You will usually see many websites that let you provide feedback on a number, submit a review, or help identify phone numbers.
 It isn’t always the most informative, but it can often identify a reputable business number.

 Google is also helpful if the number presented on the call is a landline.
 Finding mobile numbers is difficult because there are laws that protect them.
 To get details on those numbers, you usually have to pay.

-Another beneficial function in Google is finding the area code.
+Another beneficial function of Google is finding the area code.
 You can use the first digits to identify where the call came from, assuming a computer or app didn’t spoof it.
 If the call is from a distant city but has family or friends there, it may be enough to call it back.
 But again, cell numbers are not published online unless linked to a website, business, or complaint.

 2. Use Reverse Phone Lookup

 There are many ways to perform a reverse phone lookup when you have the number but not the owner.
 These solutions are handy ways to identify who owns the phone number.
-Websites such as Whitepages, WhoCallsMe, Pipl, Spokeo, or Numberville can all help you out with this.
+Websites like Whitepages, WhoCallsMe, Pipl, Spokeo, or Numberville can all help you.

 Many websites offer some degree of information for free, but not enough to ensure the accuracy or determine the actual source of the call.
 For better accuracy and details, websites charge a fee to gain access to identifiable information, or some give you a hint of who owns the number and ask you to pay to find out for sure.
 Bear in mind that the data may not reflect the current owner but is often correct.